What is Build-to-Rent & How it Works?

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

-Is BTR the same as BTL?
+Is BTR the same as PRS?

-How Big is the Market?
+How Big is the BTR Market?

 Build-to-rent developments are new builds with a contemporary design that suits modern living styles with mod cons.
 They may also be partly or fully furnished.